Letters-of-Intent applications for the 2021 cycle are now closed

 - the development of measures to rigorously assess PEACE qualities in various contexts (both in the laboratory and in the real world).

 While projects do not need to have an immediate applied component, applicants should make clear how the proposed research could support positive action in the world.
-In addition, we have a special interest in supporting such research on PEACE qualities in relation to two broad topic areas:
+In addition, this year (in 2021) we have a special interest in supporting such research on PEACE qualities in relation to three broad topic areas:

 In this context, “contemplative” approaches can include a wide range of practices that involve introspection and awareness of mind-body states, including various forms of meditation, embodied or movement-based practices, reflective writing, contemplative prayer, and others.
 Note that projects do not need to include an actual contemplative intervention, but the research must be able to inform the development of contemplative interventions, or increase our understanding of whether and how contemplative practice might promote PEACE qualities.
 We encourage research proposals that work across traditional disciplinary boundaries, and use methodological approaches that meet the highest standards of rigor.